Skip to main content

 Medical Care and Your 8- to 12-Month-Old

-What to Expect During the Office Visit
+What to Expect at the Doctor's Office

-Your baby's check up will include:
+Your baby's checkup will include:

 • Measurement of your baby's length, weight, and head circumference.
 Growth will be plotted on the growth chart and you will be advised of your little one's progress.

-• A complete physical examination.
+• A physical exam.

 • A review of your baby's development through both observation and your report: Can your baby get into a sitting position alone?
 Pull up on things to stand?
 Pick up small objects?
 Say mama and dada?
 Enjoy games like peek-a-boo?
 Your doctor may ask you these questions and others.